wormhole-foundation/wormhole-connect-automation-tests/readme.md

 7. Setup metamask wallet.
 8. Enable Test networks in Metamask
 9. Open https://faucet.celo.org/alfajores , login with Github
-10. Open https://wormhole-connect.netlify.app/ , send 0.1 CELO from Alfajores to Fantom.
+10. Open https://wormhole-connect.netlify.app/ , send 0.1 CELO from Alfajores to Fantom (this is required to make sure that metamask is properly configured)
 11. Switch network to Alfajores

 # Run Tests

 1. Install "Cucumber for Java" plugin in IntelliJ IDEA
-2. Right click "alfajores.feature" -> Run
+2. Right click on any ".feature" file -> Run

 NOTE: when tests are run for the first time, please confirm new networks in Metamask